th-herve/vimwiki/docs/c++_loops.md

 Difference between `break` and `return`

-- `break` terminates a `switch` or `loop`, code execution continue at the line after the sciwch or loop.
+- `break` terminates a `switch` or `loop`, code execution continue at the line after the switch or loop.
 - `return` terminates a `function`, code execution continue where the function was called.

 ### continue